fuse-box/fuse-box/docs/plugins/css/SassPlugin.md

 ## Macros

-Macros is a unique feature available onl yin `FuseBox` to give you more flexibility on how to define paths for importing files in `SASS` .
+Macros is a unique feature available only in `FuseBox` to give you more flexibility on how to define paths for importing files in `SASS` .
 To enable macros add:

 ```js
 SassPlugin({importer : true})